terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### vrp_time_cost_ratio

 Time-to-cost ratio is a coefficient that is used to convert time units to cost units.
 Cost units make the eventual fitness value.
 This parameter works similarly to that of distance-to-time ratio.
-Likewise, this cannot be set to a negative value.

 #### vrp_distance_cost_ratio

 Distance-to-cost ratio is a coefficient that is used to convert distance units to cost units.
 Cost units make the eventual fitness value.
 This parameter works similarly to that of time-to-cost ratio.
-Likewise, this cannot be set to a negative value.

 #### cvrp_vehicle_capacity

-Vehicle capacity is a constraint that involves the amount of goods that the vehicles can carry.
-Every vehicle is assumed to be the same, so they share the same capacity.
+Vehicle capacity is a constraint that determines the amount of things that vehicles can carry.
+Every vehicle is assumed to be the same, so they have the same capacity.
 If a vehicle goes over capacity during its route, the solution it's part of becomes invalid.
 Multiple capacity types can be defined by placing whitespace between different values.
-Different capacities are assumed to be unique: Items of type A use storage A, and items of type B use storage B, but items of type A cannot use storage B, and items of type B cannot use storage A. If multiple capacity types are used, node demands data must be modified accordingly.
+Different capacities are assumed to be unique: Items of type A use storage A, and items of type B use storage B, but items of type A cannot use storage B, and items of type B cannot use storage A. If multiple capacity types are used, node demands must be modified accordingly.

 #### cvrp_node_demand

-Node demands represent the amount of goods that the customer have requested.
-Depots are expected to not have any demand.
+Node demands represent capacities that nodes request.
+Depots do not have any demands.
 Demands are assumed to be positive, although setting them negative is possible, but discouraged, since the act of both picking up and delivering goods in a route is not supported.
 Expected parameter value is the name of a text file situated in the variable subfolder "node_demands".
 If set to None, nodes will have their demands set to zero.

 #### ovrp_enabled

 This is a flag parameter that determines whether the problem instance is an open variant.
-Setting the parameter to True will transform the current VRP instance into its open variant at the beginning of the algorithm by modifying the cost matrix such that any trip from a customer to a depot is free.
+Setting the parameter to True will transform the current VRP instance into its open variant at the beginning of the algorithm by modifying the cost matrix such that any trip to a depot is free.
 Technically the vehicles still do return to the depots where from which they started.
 If set to False, this procedure is skipped.

 #### vrpp_node_profit

-Node profits represent the profits that can be made by visiting various nodes.
-Depots are expected to have no profits.
-Each customer can have different profits: the higher it is, the more of interest the customer is.
-Profits have merit to them only if the customers that have them are considered optional.
+Node profits represent the profits that can be made by visiting nodes.
+Depots do not have profits.
+Each node can have different profits: the higher it is, the more of interest it is.
+Profits have merit to them only if the nodes that have them are considered optional.
 Profits are assumed to be positive, although it is possible to have them be negative.
 Expected parameter value is the name of a text file situated in the variable subfolder "node_profits".
 If set to None, nodes will have their profits set to zero.

 #### vrpp_exclude_travel_costs